omear048/ce_jr_engineer/README.md

 # Instructions

 1. Read through the mock ticket below.
-2. [Fork][fork] the [official repository][repo].
+2. Download or clone the [official repository][repo].
-3. [Create a topic branch][branch].
-4. Complete the mock ticket.
+3. Complete the mock ticket.
-5. Add, commit, and push your changes.
+4. Zip up your changes.
-6. [Submit a pull request][pr].
-7. Send an email to hr@americanfinancing.net letting them know you've completed the quiz.
-Please include a link to your PR or include the PR number.
+5. Send an email with your zip attached to hr@americanfinancing.net letting them know you've completed the quiz.
-8. Feel free to add any additional context to the PR you'd like.

 # Mock Ticket